cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 *4) Implement simple task metric data collection*
 - Use ball and cup task
 - Create a start timer and countdown shown in VR and will stop when Ball is in cup or if brachIOplexus stops it
+- possibly create a logger class (singleton behaviour) to log things in global space (things like error, trial metrics, etc)

 *7) Improve BrachIOplexus*
 - Unity tab should be greyed out if Unity is not being connected
 - Add timer to Unity tab
 - Control menu screen from brachIOplexus?
 - startup of either unity / brachioplexus doesnt matter

-*6) Improve Unity*
+- move initialization of camera stuff in on click for unity
+- brachioplexus throws wsa blocking if unity is off and brachioplexus tries to disconnect (after using the comms) *6) Improve Unity*
 - Create boundary boxes so ball doesnt fall off
 - create menu gui and starting scene able to be navigated from vr controllers or brachIOplexus
+- delete dots, unity physics
+- create a scene loader class (singleton behaviour) to queue task scenes together?
+    - can also hold current scene to send to brachIOplexus

 - Possible goal for the next inchstone is to have a "beta" version of the project where it is fully built ?